jacksho-vfx/onepiece/docs/dashboard_api.md

 briefly produces malformed JSON.
 As a result, rapid-fire checks for missing runs no longer result in transient `500` errors while the registry is being updated.

+## Dashboard caching controls

+The dashboard keeps frequently accessed data in memory so high-frequency status polls do not overwhelm backing services such as ShotGrid.
+Operators can tune the cache using environment variables and manage the runtime state via admin endpoints.

+### Environment variables

+Set the following environment variables before launching the dashboard to control cache behaviour:

+- `ONEPIECE_DASHBOARD_CACHE_TTL` – duration in seconds that a cached response remains valid.
+Expired entries are lazily refreshed on the next request.
+Use a higher value to avoid repeated ShotGrid queries, or a lower value if you need near-real-time updates.
+- `ONEPIECE_DASHBOARD_CACHE_MAX_RECORDS` – maximum number of records retained in
+  a single cache bucket (for example, version summaries).
+When the limit is exceeded the oldest entries are discarded to prevent unbounded growth.
+- `ONEPIECE_DASHBOARD_CACHE_MAX_PROJECTS` – caps the number of projects kept in memory when aggregating project dashboards.
+Projects beyond the limit are evicted using least-recently-used ordering so the hottest shows stay cached.

+Unset variables fall back to the defaults baked into the service configuration.
+Values outside of sane ranges are clamped to guard against accidental runaway memory usage.

+### Admin endpoints: `/admin/cache`

+- `GET /admin/cache` – returns a JSON snapshot of the in-memory caches, including entry counts, TTL configuration, and the timestamp of the last refresh for each bucket.
+- `POST /admin/cache` – flushes all caches and triggers background refreshes on the next request cycle.
+The body can be empty; the act of hitting the endpoint clears the stores.

+Both routes require the standard dashboard bearer token and respond with `401 Unauthorized` when the token is missing or incorrect.
+Operators should use these endpoints sparingly in production—force-flushing large caches can spike load on ShotGrid or other backing APIs until the cache repopulates.

+### On-disk project registry lifecycle

+The dashboard persists project metadata to `dashboard-projects.json` within the application data directory.
+When the service starts it attempts to hydrate the registry from ShotGrid; successful responses overwrite the file so the cache on disk reflects the latest project roster.
+If ShotGrid is temporarily unreachable, the in-memory cache is populated from the on-disk JSON so the dashboard can continue serving project lists without interruption.
+Once ShotGrid recovers, the next successful sync refreshes both memory and disk and prunes projects that have been archived or deleted upstream.

+The registry file is periodically pruned by comparing the cached entries with the authoritative ShotGrid list.
+Projects missing from ShotGrid are removed from the JSON snapshot, and the sync timestamp is updated.
+Operators should monitor filesystem permissions and available disk space—if the file cannot be written the dashboard logs a warning and continues using the in-memory view until persistence succeeds.